Jean Maria Arrigo, Ph.D.

 methodological differences between Science and Intelligence Implications of the other three

-premises appear in my paper on the JSCOPE website.
+premises appear in my paper on the JSCOPE website.1.The ultimate goal of inquiry is advantage over an Adversary, not knowledge per se or

 knowledge applied to the general welfare.[Implications omitted from JSCOPE 2000